Avocados are one of my favorite fruits to eat.

 However… there is no definite link that avocados caused these people to be in better health.

-Whether this particular study carries much weight is up to your take, but take it casually that avocados are great aid in helping you improve your overall health.
+Whether this particular study carries much weight is up to your take, but take it casually that avocados are a great aid in helping you improve your overall health.

 8. Avocados may help improve your digestion